jtjohnson1/CardCataloger/README.md

 1. Check this README and the troubleshooting section
 2. Review the [Docker setup guide](README.Docker.md)
+3. Verify you're using `./scripts/start.sh` not `npm start`
-3. Check existing GitHub issues
+4. Check existing GitHub issues
-4. Create a new issue with:
+5. Create a new issue with:
    - Your operating system
    - Docker version
    - Complete error logs